Mon – Sun: 24/7 Electrical

 (03) 9909 5128

-A 2023 report by the Australian Institute for Disaster Resilience (AIDR) identifies inadequate emergency exit lighting as a contributing factor to fire evacuation fatalities in Australia.
+A 2023 report by the Australian Institute for Disaster Resilience (AIDR) identifies inadequate emergency exit lighting as contributing to fire evacuation fatalities in Australia.
 During a fire, smoke and reduced visibility can cause panic and hinder safe escape.
 Here’s where emergency and exit lighting systems come in.
-These lighting systems provide illumination along escape routes, exit doors, and open areas, guiding building occupants towards safety in the event of a power outage, fire, or other emergencies.
+These lighting systems illuminate escape routes, exit doors, and open areas, guiding building occupants towards safety duringa power outage, fire, or other emergencies.

-To ensure these systems function effectively, adhering to relevant Australian Standards is crucial.
-Government and commercial buildings alike require exit and emergency lighting that complies with the National Construction Code (NCC).
-This code outlines minimum requirements for emergency lighting systems, including light source types, placement, and testing procedures.
+Sticking to the relevant Australian Standards is vital to keep these systems working properly.
+Government and commercial buildings need exit and emergency lighting that meets the National Construction Code (NCC).
+This code sets out the minimum requirements for these systems, covering everything from the types of light sources to their placement and testing procedures.

 Understanding Exit and Emergency Lighting Requirements